 A web-based access control system has the technical means to provide remote access control and management.
 Such a system uses Internet protocols (IP) to communicate signals and data.
 An IP-based access control system is operable both as a hardwired platform and as a wireless solution.

-Furthermore, a web-based physical access control system provides an additional layer of security by automatically collecting data on all events that occur within the system.
+A web-based physical access control system provides an additional layer of security by automatically collecting data on all events that occur within the system.
 You can check the security events log from anywhere and anytime and adjust most of the system’s settings remotely.

-In fact, your web-based access control system is able to cover entry points located in any part of the world, and you can control multiple sites at once.
-A reliable platform enables access control management from a single location using a secure network to control any entry point across the network.
+In fact, a web-based access control system is able to cover entry points located in any part of the world, and you can control multiple sites at once.
+A reliable platform enables global access control management from a single location using a secure network to control any entry point across the network.

 How does a web-based access control system work?

 You can also view and manage photos and employee details of your personnel.
 Thus, you can restrict certain employees and/or visitors from sensitive areas, granting access to selected persons only.
 You can also assign access levels to your employees and areas, granting employees access to a selection of areas using the access level system property.

-These systems allow you to always know who is entering or leaving your premises, which door the person is using, and time of entry or exit.
+These systems allow you to always know who is entering or leaving your premises, which door the person is using, and the time of entry or exit.
 An advanced web-based physical access control system will let you know where each visitor or employee is physically present at any moment in time, generating alerts if a visitor or worker is trying to access unauthorized areas.

 This type of IP-based access control system provides remote access to your control console through a secure server that can reside anywhere.
 The system is still operational in case of Internet shutdowns, but no software changes are available during periods of lost connectivity.

-Selecting a company
+Selecting a security solution provider

-Bearing in mind that security technology is advancing rapidly, as well as the methods that can be used to bypass your safety measures, you’ll likely want to opt for an access control company that offers all the three forms of authentication.
-These are a physical credential such as card or key fob, a password or PIN, and biometric security that may include fingerprint or retina scanning.
+Before adopting any type of access control system, you should carefully assess your specific needs and requirements for your building’s security.
+Bearing in mind that security technology is advancing rapidly, as well as the methods that can be used to bypass your safety measures, you’ll likely want to opt for an access control company that offers multiple forms of authentication.
+These are mobile credentials, physical credentials such as cards or key fobs, a password or PIN, and biometric security that may include fingerprint or retina scanning.

-Security experts suggest using at least two of the above mentioned authentication methods.
+Security experts suggest using at least two of the above-mentioned authentication methods.
 Using multiple security measures provides an additional layer of security, but you will still need to review your security and access control processes and procedures on a regular basis.

 You’ll also want to select a service provider that is able to physically secure your door readers and the system’s wiring.
 Look for a service where the readers feature additional protection, such as tamper alarms that generate alerts in case of removal or physical altering.